Ceroc: History

-In the late 1980s and early 1990s Cronin and Sylvia Coleman established Ceroc Enterprises, registered "Ceroc" as a trademark and started to sell Ceroc franchises around the country.
+In the late 1980s and early 1990s Cronin and Coleman established Ceroc Enterprises, registered "Ceroc" as a trademark, and started to sell Ceroc franchises around the country.
 In 1992 the Ceroc Teachers Association (CTA) was formed, with associated examinations: all Ceroc teachers had to pass the relevant CTA examinations before gaining licences to teach at Ceroc events.
-In 1994 Ceroc introduced ‘taxi dancers’ to their venues – volunteers who are experienced dancers, designated to assist beginners.
+In 1994 Ceroc introduced taxi dancers to their venues – volunteers who are experienced dancers, designated to assist beginners.

 In the early 2000s Cronin and Coleman sold Ceroc Enterprises to Mike Ellard.
 By 2004 Ceroc Enterprises were running more than 100 different venues and claimed attendance figures of 500,000.
-In 2006 Ceroc started expanding into the ‘Weekender’ market.
+In 2006 Ceroc started expanding into the weekend event market.
 In October 2019 Ceroc Enterprises was sold to The Dance Holiday Company, owned by Robert Thompson, who then changed the name to Ceroc Enterprises.
-The sale was financed by a debenture over the assets of the company held by Mike Ellard.
+The sale was financed by a debenture over the assets of the company held by Ellard.